MicrosoftDocs/cloud-adoption-framework/docs/scenarios/aks/azure-products.md

 Azure Application Services is a collection of Platform as a Service (PaaS) application platforms or runtimes that allow applications to run in the cloud

-- **Developers** can best accelerate development using the Cloud-native application platform & runtime defined by Microsoft Azure as their application platform.
+- **Developers** can best accelerate development using the Azure-native application platform & runtime defined by Microsoft Azure as their application platform.
 - **Operations teams** want the ease and scale of operations that come from deferring many of the host operations tasks to the cloud provider.

 ### Azure Stack HCI

 Azure Stack HCI provides a application platform (based on Azure's PaaS services) running on Azure Stack operated in private cloud or the edge, using tools which are very similar to cloud operations.

-- **Developers** can best accelerate development using the Cloud-native application platform & runtime defined by Microsoft Azure as their application platform.
+- **Developers** can best accelerate development using the Azure-native application platform & runtime defined by Microsoft Azure as their application platform.
 - **Operations teams** have specific constraints:
     - Must run in private cloud or edge
     - Requires custom operations to fit parallel private cloud operations